scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Talons.*** *Melee Attack:* 5 AP, 1/2/2/0/0</br>Deals 2 wound dice.
+***Talons.*** *Melee Attack:* 5 AP, 1/2/2/0/0 - Deals 2 wound dice.

-***Terrifying Gaze.*** *Special:* 5 AP, Range 5, 0/2/3/0/0</br>Targetting a creature in range that can see the gloom stalker, the creature makes a Willpower save becoming afraid of the gloom stalker for 1 minute on fail.
+***Terrifying Gaze.*** *Special:* 5 AP, Range 5, 0/2/3/0/0 - Targetting a creature in range that can see the gloom stalker, the creature makes a Willpower save becoming afraid of the gloom stalker for 1 minute on fail.
 While in line of sight of the gloom stalker the creature cannot willingly move closer.
 ___

 #### Harpy